London Gold Fixing

 The London Gold Market closed in 1939, and re-opened on 22nd March 1954.

-London gold fix prices can be found on the site of the LBMA, the London Bullion Market Association.
+London gold fix prices can, or could, be found on the site of the LBMA, the London Bullion Market Association.

 Live Spot Gold Prices